facebookresearch/ReAgent/README.md

 # Running Models in OpenAI Gym

 You can run RL models of your specification on OpenAI Gym environments of your choice.
-Right now, we only support environments that supply `Box(x, )` state representations and require `Discrete(y)` inputs.
+Right now, we only support environments that supply `Box(x, )` state representations and require `Discrete(y)` action inputs.

 ### Quickstart